| Ko

 Getting Started with Spring Boot

-History and Background of Spring Framework Spring Framework is a Java-based enterprise application framework first released in 2003, based on ideas Rod Johnson presented in his 2002 book “Expert One-on-One J2EE Design and Development.”
-It emerged as an alternative to the complex and heavyweight EJB (Enterprise JavaBeans) 2.x at the time, proposing a lightweight development approach based on POJOs (Plain Old Java Objects).
-EJB 2.x was tightly coupled to containers, making unit testing difficult, required extensive XML configuration, and had low development productivity.
-Spring addressed these issues by making IoC (Inversion of Control) and DI (Dependency Injection) its core concepts, reducing coupling between objects and improving testability. ...
+History and Background of Spring Framework Spring Framework is a Java-based enterprise application framework that first appeared in 2003.
+Its core ideas were introduced earlier by Rod Johnson in his 2002 book “Expert One-on-One J2EE Design and Development.”
+Spring emerged as an alternative to the complex and heavyweight EJB (Enterprise JavaBeans) 2.x model of the time, promoting a lighter approach built on POJOs (Plain Old Java Objects).
+EJB 2.x was tightly coupled to application containers, made unit testing difficult, and relied heavily on XML configuration.
+Spring addressed those problems by making IoC (Inversion of Control) and DI (Dependency Injection) its central concepts, which reduced coupling and improved testability. ...

 Linux as a Development Operating System

-Linux is an open-source operating system that has evolved for over 30 years since Finnish university student Linus Torvalds developed its kernel in 1991.
-It now runs on over 90% of the world’s servers, Android smartphones, embedded systems, and supercomputers.
-For developers in particular, it has become the most efficient development platform due to its alignment with server environments, powerful CLI tools, and perfect compatibility with container technologies.
+Linux is an open-source operating system that has evolved for more than 30 years since Linus Torvalds first developed its kernel in 1991.
+It now runs on over 90% of the world’s servers, along with Android smartphones, embedded systems, and supercomputers.
+For developers, it is an especially practical platform because it aligns closely with server environments, provides powerful CLI tools, and works naturally with container technologies.
 History and Philosophy of Linux Evolution from Unix to Linux ...

 Introduction to Java Programming

-Java is an object-oriented programming language developed in 1995 at Sun Microsystems by a team led by James Gosling.
+Java is an object-oriented programming language created in 1995 at Sun Microsystems by a team led by James Gosling.
 Under the slogan “Write Once, Run Anywhere,” it provides a platform-independent execution environment.
-As of 2024, Java consistently ranks among the top programming languages in the TIOBE index, making it one of the most widely used programming languages in the world.
-It serves as a core language in various fields including enterprise applications, Android apps, big data processing, and web services.
-Java continues to evolve based on its strong type system, rich standard library, and active community. ...
+As of 2024, Java consistently ranks among the top languages in the TIOBE index, making it one of the most widely used programming languages in the world.
+It remains a core language in fields such as enterprise applications, Android apps, big data processing, and web services.
+Java continues to evolve through its strong type system, rich standard library, and active community. ...

 [email protected]